sourcegraph/about/content/blogposts/2022/sourcegraph-4.0.md

 changelogItems:
 ---

 WIP INTRO: Sourcegraph 4.0, the latest version of our code intelligence platform, is now available.
-Our code intelligence platform includes a dozen new features to grok code, spend more time in flow, and execute big decisive refactors across your codebase.
+Our code intelligence platform includes a dozen new features that make the platform more useful for every dev.

 A code intelligence platform indexes and understands all of your organization's code, no matter where it's stored or what language it's in.
-With Sourcegraph, devs and engineering leaders have a complete understanding of their codebase, so they can learn about code and answer difficult questions about their codebase.
+With Sourcegraph, devs and engineering leaders have a complete understanding of their codebase, beyond just matching lines in the code, so they can learn about code and answer difficult questions about their codebase.

 Read on to discover everything that shipped in Sourcegraph 4.0.